 Sutton have dominated the first half of this game, but will know they could have scored a lot more.
 If Sutton can continue the pressure they have been putting on, and become more clinical, then this game will easily be theirs to win.
 Wealdstone haven’t had a chance to get going at all, having a couple of half chances, but nothing too close.
 A big reaction will be needed in the second half otherwise there looks to be now way back.

-Beautyman has been impressive for Sutton, with a number of good chances coming from his crosses.
-Oloafe has also been heavily involved, but hasn’t quite had the end product when it has come to it.
+Beautyman has been impressive for Sutton, with a number of good goalscoring oppurtunities coming from his crosses.
+Oloafe has also been heavily involved, but hasn’t quite had the end product when it’s come to it.
 Despite the huge mistake, Istead has been a part as to why his side are only two down, making a couple of decent stops as the half went on.

 46′ The hosts get the action going again.